 - Camp where you can.
 If you’re out in Patagonia the refugios are expensive and hostels even more.
 Pitch a tent if you have one with you.

 - Buy wine in grocery stores.
-Wine is great in Argentina!
+Wine is excellent in Argentina!
 I bought gallons of box wine there, and the quality was terrific!

-- Couchsurfing is common and welcomed so do it when you can.
+- Couchsurfing is prevalent and welcomed, so do it when you can.

 - Domestic flights are expensive, so travel by car or bus whenever possible.